 Concealed Carry Permitting in California

 Openly carrying loaded or unloaded firearms in public is generally prohibited in California.
 Concealed carry is only legal with a California Concealed Carry Weapons License (CCWL).
 A CCWL may include any reasonable restrictions or conditions which the issuing authority deems warranted.
 These may include restrictions as to the time, place, manner and circumstances under which the person may carry a firearm.
-The minimum age is not set by statute, however, the minimum age to possess a handgun is 21 years old.
+The minimum age is 18 years old, although a licensing authority has the discretion to require applicants to be older than 18 years of age.
 Concealed carry permits require a minimum eight-hour firearms training course that teaches California firearms laws and gun safety.
 Training should include firing of a gun in a “live-fire” shooting exercise at a shooting range.
 California issues carry permits to residents, individuals who work in the state and active duty military members permanently stationed in California.
 California does not honor any other states’ concealed carry permits.

 Stun guns and Tasers are legal to purchase and possess without a permit, although they are not permitted on the property of any state universities, upon the grounds of or within any K-12 public or private school, or within the sterile area of an airport.
+The minimum age to purchase is 19 years old with no felony convictions.
 A CCWL is required for concealed carry within the state capitol, legislative office, any state or local public building, or at any meeting required to be open to the public.
 Possession and use of self-defense sprays that contain no more than 2.5 ounces net weight of aerosol spray is legal provided the spray is used solely for self-defense purposes.

 Handgun purchasers must either possess a Firearm Safety Certificate (FSC) plus successfully complete a safety demonstration with their recently purchased handgun or qualify for an FSC exemption.
 All sales are required to be completed through a dealer who must submit a background check.
 There is also a 10-day waiting period for the purchase of all guns.
 There is no firearms registration requirement in California except for assault weapon owners and personal handgun importers.
 California has a list of handguns that are certified for sale in the state.